BonsaiDen/JavaScript-Garden/doc/hasownproperty.md

 not just somewhere on the [prototype chain](#prototype), you have to use the `hasOwnProperty` method which all objects inherit from `Object.prototype`.

-While it is tempting to just do a `Foo.bar !== undefined` this is in no way safe.
+While it is tempting to just do a `Foo.bar !== undefined`, this is in no way safe.
-Although JavaScript does return `undefined` for non-existent properties, they property might very well exist, but it's value just happens to be set to `undefined`.
+Although JavaScript does return `undefined` for non-existent properties, they property might very well exist, but its value just happens to be set to `undefined`.

 Additionally, using the `in` operator doesn't work either, since it **does**